AsvnDG/W11-Desktop-Mod/AutoHide Taskbar/README.md

 I just ask chatgpt to make me a script to enable auto hide taskbar when a window is maximize

+download the exe and pyw put it to the same folder, double click the pyw

 if something bad happen just open taskmanager, search for python and end task the process